Understanding Affordability Exemptions for Individual and Employer-Sponsored Health Coverage

 If you are applying for an affordability exemption for coverage that costs more than 8% of MAGI for self-only coverage you’ll need to fill out this form: https://marketplace.cms.gov/applications-and-forms/affordability-ffm-exemption.pdf

 If you are applying for the marketplace because coverage costs more than 9.5% MAGI for employee-only coverage you’ll need to fill out this form: https://www.healthcare.gov/downloads/employer-coverage-tool.pdf

 Reforming Employer-Sponsored Coverage Affordability

-While the law made calculating affordability for family members with access to employer based health plans pretty unclear, the issue has been known about for some time.
-That being said, the chances that we will see reform that give families of employees the choice of getting marketplace cost assistance, or reform that better defines affordability for for an employee’s family may be slim.
+While the law made calculating affordability for family members with access to employer-based health plans pretty unclear, the issue has been known about for some time.
+That being said, the chances that we will see reform that give families of employees the choice of getting marketplace cost assistance, or reform that better defines affordability for an employee’s family may be slim.